sausheong/rbase/README.md

 rbase
 =====
-rBase is a simple, minimalist, pure-Ruby noSQL database.
+*rbase* is a simple, minimalist, pure-Ruby noSQL database.
 The whole database is in memory, stored in tables made from Arrays and rows made from Structs that are defined by the user.
 The database can be persisted to disk through a manual persistence call (otherwise it will remain only in memory).

 Features
 ========